Why You Should Attend

 Intentional Teaching: Reflective Teaching to Improve Student Learning Track

 This track is aimed at the experienced academic librarian (5+ years teaching experience, in a library or other setting) who wants to become more self-aware and self-directed as a teacher.
 This program facilitates the process of critical reflection through peer discussion, readings and personal reflection as a pathway to professional growth and renewal.
 The program offers a mixture of structured and co-constructed learning segments such as peer discussions, individual reading and reflection times, and participant-led communities of practice.
 This track will be offered in Nashville, TN, November 4-7, 2015.
 Applications are due May 15, 2015.
 The Assessment track will be held in conjunction with the Assessment Track (Assessment program dates November 4-7, 2015).

 "The Intentional Teaching track helped me to truly look at my teaching and the reason I do what I do, and to think more closely and clearly about my philosophy ." ~ Intentional Teaching Track Participant

 This track focuses on individual development for those who are interested in refreshing, enhancing, or extending their individual instruction skills.
 Curriculum includes classroom techniques, learning theory, leadership, and assessment framed in the context of information literacy.
-This track will be offered in Seattle, August 2-7, 2015.
-December 5, 2014 is the application deadline.
+This track will be offered at Champlain College in Burlington, Vermont, July 24-29, 2016.
+December 4, 2015 is the application deadline.

 "This whole week shook me out of my old 'business-as-usual' comfort zone with instruction.
 I’m excited to transfer my new-found skills when I get home and share what I learned.
 Plus I have a whole cohort from which to seek advice and support." ~ Teacher Track Participant